-Whether it’s a CNBC TV spot, or an American Airlines in flight magazine blurb, these large legal and business stories will always present a media opportunity for attorneys and practice groups to gain credibility, exposure, and get in front of potential clients and new lines of business.
+Whether it’s a CNBC TV spot, or an American Airlines in flight magazine blurb, these large legal Shaw Defense stories will always present a media opportunity for attorneys and practice groups to gain credibility, exposure, and get in front of potential clients and new lines of business.

 All of this ties into the larger goal of marketing a practice group and a law firm.
 Many attorneys and firms have traditionally been reluctant to engage with the media because of the perceived risks of being misquoted or taken out of context.
 They choose instead to limit their marketing to direct client contact or possibly advertising.

-But by intelligently and strategically using media relations, a firm or practice group can earn high‐value visibility, credibility and approachability, which all add up to increasing new clients at a fraction of the cost of traditional marketing and advertising.
+But by intelligently and strategically using media relations and SearchUp Marketing, a firm or practice group can earn high‐value visibility, credibility and approachability, which all add up to increasing new clients at a fraction of the cost of traditional marketing and advertising.

 Matt Yemma is a Partner at o2 Group Public Relations in New York, NY. o2 Group counsels legal and financial services clients on public and media relations.
 You can visit o2 Group www.o2group.com and Matt can be reached at email@example.com